share page background

 The permanent loss of Nord Stream throughput capacity represents the following energy deficit that Europe must address through alternative means:

 However, the effective gap requires contextual refinement.
-Nord Stream 1 averaged only ,[object Object], in 2022 prior to sabotage due to Russian supply restrictions implemented as economic pressure during the Ukraine conflict.
+Nord Stream 1 averaged only approximately 40% capacity utilization in 2022 prior to sabotage due to Russian supply restrictions implemented as economic pressure during the Ukraine conflict.
 Nord Stream 2 never achieved commercial operation following its 2021 completion due to German regulatory suspension and subsequent sanctions.
+The practical 2026 supply gap therefore amounts to approximately [30-35 bcm](computed from historical flow data) of lost deliveries that would have occurred under normal political conditions—still a substantial figure representing roughly 30% of Germany's annual gas consumption.

 Replacement Infrastructure Capacity Assessment